ail-project/ail-website/professional-services.md

 # Support Contract & Sustainability Support

-To further support Vulnerability Lookup's sustainability, we offer a combined package that includes the display of your logo on the AIL Project website's supporter section, along with the prioritized resolution of 6 issues, configuration requests, or fast-tracked bug fixes for the AIL core software or modules maintained by us.
+To further support AIL's sustainability, we offer a combined package that includes the display of your logo on the AIL Project website's supporter section, along with the prioritized resolution of 6 issues, configuration requests, or fast-tracked bug fixes for the AIL core software or modules maintained by us.
 Support is provided through our ticket system within business hours.
 Fast-tracking new/custom features is usually project-based and not included in this support contract, but exceptions can be made depending on the complexity.
 This combined support package costs EUR 21.500,00 per year.

 # Optional Additional Support Offerings